Muterra/doc-golix/spec.md

 ### 5. Private inner container

 Encrypted asymmetrically against the public key for the recipient.
-Once decrypted, the plaintext contents include:
+Once decrypted, the plaintext contents are defined as:

-1. Author MUID
+1. The MUID of the MEAR author.
-2. Target MUID
-3. Target symmetric key
+2. A 2-byte identifier for the payload contents
+3. The length, in bytes, of the payload
+4. The payload

+See "Asymmetric request types" below.

+**Note that certain cryptosystems (ex: RSA) may impose limits on the size of the payload.** Asymmetric requests are not intended to be used as communication channels, but rather as handshakes in their establishment.

++ RSA-OAEP [can encrypt](https://www.ietf.org/rfc/rfc2437.txt) at most ``` modulus_size - 2 - 2 * hash_size ``` bytes *total*.
+With the internal header overhead also accounted for, ciphersuites 1 and 2 can therefore handle a maximum payload of ```512 - 2 - 2 * 64 - 69 == 313``` bytes.

 ### 6. Address algorithm